Alcohol & Other Drugs

 In the way they will affect each person.

-The 2011 Australian Secondary School Students Alcohol and Other Drug Survey revealed 15% of secondary school students between the ages of 12 and 17 years had used cannabis at some stage in their life.
-The use of cannabis increased with age with 29.2% of 17-year-olds having used this drug in their lifetime.
-This makes cannabis the second most used drug for younger people.
+The 2017 Australian Secondary School Students Alcohol and Other Drug Survey revealed 14% of secondary school students between the ages of 12 and 17 years had used cannabis at some stage in their life.
+The use of cannabis increased with age with 31% of 17-year-olds having used this drug in their lifetime.

 Cannabis & Mental Health